8ft0/study-guide/docs/DevOps/scenarios/Design a Kubernetes-based Microservices Architecture.md

-# Scenario 13: Design a Kubernetes-based Microservices Architecture
+# Design a Kubernetes-based Microservices Architecture

 **Task:** Design a Kubernetes-based architecture for a microservices application.